siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 Due to the directory layout for this plugin, we include it as `jekyll/tagging` rather than the standard `jekyll-tagging`.
 {: .note}

-For more, read the full documentation on using [plugins](https://learn.siteleaf.com/themes/jekyll-plugins/).
+For more, read our full documentation on using [plugins](https://learn.siteleaf.com/themes/jekyll-plugins/).

 ### Set up your templates